|2015 Season - Average||59||307||1||30||174||0||0|

 Rank Among Leaders

-Vikings RB Jerick McKinnon held in check Week 12
+Vikings RB Jerick McKinnon claims he'd pick himself in Fantasy

 |by Marty Gitlin | CBSSports.com|